milestesta/RMT_Tokamak/README_v2.md

 $$\delta: \text{ triangularity of the LCFS, must be between 0 and 1.}$$
 $$\kappa: \text{ The elongation of the LCFS.}$$

-This parameterisation is known as the "Miller Geometry", and was first introduced in the paper "Noncircular, finite aspect ratio, local equilibrium model" by Miller, Chu, Greene, Lin-Liu and Waltz in the lat 90s.
-As this paper is behind a pay-wall, we do not attach it, and merely provide the doi link: (https://doi.org/10.1063/1.872666)
+This parameterization is known as the "Miller Geometry", and was first introduced in the paper "Noncircular, finite aspect ratio, local equilibrium model" by Miller, Chu, Greene, Lin-Liu and Waltz in the lat 90s.
+As this paper is behind a pay-wall, we do not attach it, and merely provide the DOI link: (https://doi.org/10.1063/1.872666)

-The toroidal current chosen is specified via physical intuition from transport codes/experiment.
-For the solovev, the current is chosen as it is an exact solution to the GS equation.
+The toroidal current chosen is specified via physical intuition from transport codes/experiments.
+For the Solov'ev, the current is chosen as it is an exact solution to the GS equation.
 For the miller, a physically reasonable choice is specified, though the user is welcome to implement their own currents as guided by results from their own transport simulations/experiments.